JasonBoy/node-web-kit/README.md

 ###Production mode

-Just run the "npm run prod ..." to simply start/reload the node server with PM2,
+Just run the `npm run prod ...` to simply start/reload the node server with PM2,
-`> npm run prod -- moduleName instanceNumber start(only when moduleName is "all")`
+`npm run prod -- moduleName instanceNumber start` ('start' needed only when moduleName is "all")
-default moduleName is "app", also there is "admin"(B side)
+default moduleName is "app"
 start/reload is only used when moduleName is "all", which will start all apps
-`> npm run prod`, which will start/reload jifen app in maximum instances(cpu cores)
+`npm run prod`, which will start/reload jifen app in maximum instances(cpu cores)
-`> npm run prod -- app 2`, which will start/reload admin app with 2 instances enabled
+`npm run prod -- app 2`, which will start/reload admin app with 2 instances enabled
-`> npm run prod -- all 0 start`, which will start all apps with maximum(0 == maximum) instances,
+`npm run prod -- all 0 start`, which will start all apps with maximum(0 == maximum) instances,
  "start" is only for the first time
-`> npm run prod -- all`, which will reload all apps,
+`npm run prod -- all`, which will reload all apps,
 actually it just executes the `app.sh` file or create your own script if needed, but should follow the steps inside the app.sh